Carolyn Bessette Kennedy: Marriage

-Plane crash and death
+Death

-Bessette-Kennedy died on July 16, 1999, along with her husband and older sister Lauren, when the light plane he was piloting crashed into the Atlantic Ocean off the western coast of Martha's Vineyard.
-The National Transportation Safety Board (NTSB) determined that the probable cause of the crash was: "The pilot's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation.
+Bessette Kennedy died on July 16, 1999, along with her husband and older sister Lauren, when the light plane John Jr. was piloting crashed into the Atlantic Ocean off the western coast of Martha's Vineyard.
+The National Transportation Safety Board (NTSB) determined that the probable cause of the crash was "[t]he pilot's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation.
 Factors in the accident were haze and the dark night."

 After a five-day search, the wreckage was discovered in the late afternoon of July 21.
 The bodies were recovered from the ocean floor by Navy divers and taken by motorcade to the county medical examiner's office, where autopsies revealed that the crash victims had died upon impact.
 At the same time, the Kennedy and Bessette families announced their plans for memorial services.

 Toxicology testing was conducted on the pilot and passengers.
 All tested negative for alcohol and drugs.
 In the late hours of July 21, the three bodies were taken from Hyannis to Duxbury, where they were cremated in the Mayflower Cemetery crematorium.
 On the morning of July 22, their ashes were scattered from the Navy ship USS Briscoe off the coast of Martha's Vineyard.